wp-plugins/x-forms-express/readme.txt

 = Adding a form to a page post =

-1. Go to your post or page
+1. Go to your post or page.
 2. Check the top strip of the editor for a "XF" button.
-3. Click it
+3. Click it.
-4. Select the form you want to insert
+4. Select the form you want to insert.
-5. Click insert into post
+5. Click insert into post.

 = Adding a form directly into your HTML or PHP script =